-STEP 1: Log on to D2L when you are a Junior or Senior in the KIN program.
+STEP 1: Log on to D2L when you are a Junior with more than 68 credits, or Senior in the KIN program.
 STEP 2: Click My Home in the top left corner of your browser.
 STEP 3: Look for (search) and click on the course titled, “KIN 492/493 Pre-Enrollment Orientation Module”, which is located under “Development Courses”.
 STEP 4: Follow the instructions outlined on the course Home Page in order to receive your, “Certificate of Completion.”
 A copy of this certificate is requiredto be attached to the email when you send your, “Site Approval Questions” to Keri Morrison.
 What to do if the KIN 492 / 493 Pre-Enrollment Orientation Module is not appearing on D2L:

 If you are a transfer student, or if there is some other reason this course is not appearing on your Homepage and you are a KIN Major in your Junior or Senior year, please email Mary-Anne Reid (email@example.com).

 Securing your Internship Site and Obtaining Site Approval: